tymyrddin/purple/source/docs/foundations/montessori/rotation.md

 # Rotation programmes

-Structured assignments where team members work in opposite role for weeks or months.
-Deep immersion builds empathy, reveals process gaps, and transfers knowledge.
+A rotation places someone in the opposite role for a stretch of weeks or months.
+Immersion does what a briefing

-## Programme structure
+cannot: it builds empathy, exposes process gaps from the inside, and moves knowledge between teams that otherwise describe each other in caricature.

-### Duration options
+## Duration

-Short rotation (2-4 weeks): Shadowing and observation.
-Learn daily work, ask questions, identify quick wins.

-Standard rotation (6-8 weeks): Partial ownership.
-Take on real responsibilities with mentor oversight.
-Contribute to projects.

-Extended rotation (3-6 months): Full role swap.
-Complete accountability for deliverables.
-Deep operational experience.

-### Selection criteria

-Willing participants: Voluntary or at least enthusiastic.
-Forced rotations breed resentment.

-Baseline competency: Technical foundation in own role.
-Can't cross-train before mastering primary role.

-Career development alignment: Rotation supports person's growth goals and career trajectory.

-Timing: Business operations permit temporary reassignment.
-Avoid critical project phases or short-staffed periods.

-Management support: Both sending and receiving managers committed to rotation success.
+How long the rotation runs shapes what it can achieve.
+A short rotation of two to four weeks is mostly shadowing and
+observation: learning the daily work, asking questions, noticing the quick wins that are invisible from outside.
+A standard rotation of six to eight weeks allows partial ownership, with real responsibilities carried under a mentor's eye and some contribution to live projects.
+An extended rotation of three to six months is a full role swap, with complete accountability for deliverables and the kind of operational experience that only accumulates over time.

-## Objectives and expectations
+## Who rotates, and when

+Rotation works best with willing participants.
+Forced rotations breed resentment, and resentment is not a learning state.
+A baseline of competence in one's own role helps too; cross-training often lands better once the primary role is no longer a struggle.
+The rotation also wants to fit the person's own growth goals rather than sit at odds with them, and to fall in a period when operations can absorb a temporary reassignment, which rules out critical project phases and short-staffed stretches.
+None of it holds together without both the sending and receiving managers genuinely behind it.

-### Red team → Blue team rotation
+## Red team into blue team

-Objectives: Understand detection capabilities, learn response procedures, recognise operational constraints, identify blind spots.

-Activities: Monitor alerts, investigate suspicious activity, participate in incident response, use SIEM and EDR tools, contribute to detection rule tuning.

-Expected outcomes: Better red team operations that test realistic gaps, detection-focused debriefs, improved collaboration with blue team.
+A red team member moving into blue work is there to understand detection from the defender's side: what the monitoring actually catches, how response procedures run, where operational constraints bite, and where the blind spots sit.
+The work is the ordinary blue work, which is the point: monitoring alerts, investigating suspicious activity, taking part in incident response, working with SIEM and EDR tooling, and helping tune detection rules.
+What comes back is red team operations that test realistic gaps rather than theoretical ones, debriefs framed around detection, and a working relationship with the blue team that survives the next engagement.

-### Blue team → Red team rotation
+## Blue team into red team

-Objectives: Learn offensive techniques, understand attacker mindset, recognise red team operational challenges, build attack simulation skills.

-Activities: Conduct reconnaissance, simulate attacks, document operations, provide findings, learn offensive tools.

-Expected outcomes: Better detection rules based on offensive understanding, realistic threat modelling, improved response to sophisticated attacks.

-## Success measures

-Knowledge transfer: Participant can explain opposite team's work, challenges, and priorities to colleagues.

-Process improvements: Participant identifies 3-5 actionable improvements based on rotation experience.

-Relationship building: Ongoing communication between teams increases after rotation.

-Skill development: Participant gains capabilities that enhance primary role performance.

-Cultural shift: Decreased "us vs. them" thinking, increased collaboration.
+The reverse direction is about the attacker's view: offensive techniques, the mindset behind them, the operational challenges a red team actually faces, and the beginnings of attack-simulation skill.
+The work runs from reconnaissance through simulated attack to documenting operations and presenting findings, learning the offensive tooling along the way.
+The return shows up as detection rules grounded in how attacks really work, threat models that resemble real adversaries, and response that holds up against more sophisticated activity.

+## Reading whether it worked

+A rotation has done its job when the participant can explain the other team's work, pressures, and priorities to their own colleagues, and when a handful of concrete improvements (three to five is a realistic yield) come out of what they saw.
+The softer signals are as telling: communication between the teams that continues after the rotation ends, capabilities that feed back into the primary role, and a measurable thinning of "us versus them".

 ## Common challenges

-Coverage gaps: Primary role left short-staffed during rotation.
-Mitigation: Plan rotations during lower-intensity periods, stagger rotations, ensure backup coverage.

-Imposter syndrome: Feeling incompetent in unfamiliar role.
-Mitigation: Set realistic expectations, pair with mentor, focus on learning not productivity.

-Resistance to return: Enjoying new role more than primary role.
-Mitigation: Frame rotation as development opportunity, not permanent change.
-Some role changes may be appropriate if mutually beneficial.

-Lost productivity: Training period reduces output.
-Mitigation: Accept productivity dip as investment.
-Long-term benefits outweigh short-term costs.
+Coverage is the obvious cost.
+The primary role runs short-staffed while its holder is away, which argues for rotating during quieter periods, staggering rotations, and arranging backup before anyone leaves.
+Imposter syndrome is common in an unfamiliar role; realistic expectations, a mentor, and a focus on learning rather than output take most of the sting out of it.
+Occasionally someone enjoys the new role more than the old one, which is awkward only if the rotation was sold as permanent; framed as development it stays safe, and now and then a role change turns out to suit everyone.
+And output does dip during the learning period.
+That dip is the investment, and over any reasonable horizon it usually pays for itself.

 ## Related